iTasks Logo iTasks

 iTasks sprint planning and project backlog interface

-The dedicated Tree View shows your entire task hierarchy at a glance — parent tasks branch into children, which branch into their own sub-tasks.
-You can see the full structure of a project, understand dependencies between tasks, and quickly navigate to any level.
-It's the clearest way to organize complex work without losing sight of the big picture.
+The dedicated Tree View shows the full project structure at a glance: parent tasks branch into children, which can branch into their own sub-tasks.
+Your team can see dependencies, jump to the right level, and plan sprints without losing sight of the big picture.

-• Tree view — a dedicated visualization of your task hierarchy
+• Tree view - a dedicated visualization of project architecture

-• Full-featured sub-tasks — each sub-task has its own type, priority, assignee, status, and discussion
+• Granular tracking - each sub-task has its own type, priority, assignee, status, and discussion

 • Parent tracking - navigate up and down the hierarchy in one tap